phannan/OITStyleGuide/StyleGuide.md

 ## Use Object Based .h and .cpp

-If you have more than 150 lines in your program then separate out any classes / structs into their own .h and .cpp.
-Note that .h files should only have inline methods.
-For Template classes you can ignore this since there is a known bug here.
++ If you have more than 150 lines in your program then separate out any classes / structs into their own .h and .cpp.
++ Note that .h files should only have inline methods.
++ If the lab says do a seperate .h / .cpp then do it, even if your program is small.
++ For Template classes (136) you can ignore this since there is a known bug here.

 ## Always Use Namespaces